 McVay’s success at Central was notable and he was able to jump then to college.
 His first stop was Michigan State University, where he served under legendary coach Duffy Daugherty.
 Three years later, in 1965, he was hired as head coach at the University of Dayton.
 During his eight years there, he recorded a record of 37-41-3, finishing 8-2 in 1962, which was one of the best marks in the Flyers’ history.

 The World Football League, a short-lived venture started in 1974, called on McVay to coach Memphis.
 He immediately signed three standout athletes from the Miami Dolphins that were nearing the ends of their playing careers in order to bolster attendance.
 They included Paul Warfield, Larry Csonka and Jim Kiick (two are now in the Pro Football Hall of Fame).
+They also signed former Massillon player Willie Spencer, Sr., who led the team in rushing.
 At Memphis, McVay finished a respectable 24-7, good enough to be named head coach of the New York Giants the following year.
 He coached there for three seasons, which were his final years as a coach.
 Following a 20-year span of head coaching assignments, McVay had won 117 games against 85 losses and 6 ties.